strawberry9/dlang/README.md

-Absolutely delicious

 This repository contains some example code that I've written (possibly with help from others) in the D Programming Language.

-Here are some interesting/useful related links below:
+Here are some interesting/useful/related links below:

 https://tour.dlang.org/